-Agencies continue to increase oversight with procurement fraud investigation crimes against contracting agencies.
+Agencies continue to increase oversight with government contract investigations and prosecuting crimes against federal contracting agencies.

 Government procurement fraud investigations, and how you cooperate with federal investigators can make a huge difference in the final outcome of the case.
 If the evidence is overwhelming, the federal government open both a civil and criminal investigation.